Surprise (Paul Simon album): Inspiration

-In personal terms, Simon was inspired by the fact of being over sixty years old – an age that he turned in 2001 and that he humorously referred already on his single "Old", from the You're the One album.
+In personal terms, Simon was inspired by the fact of being over sixty years old – an age that he turned in 2001 and that he had humorously referred to already on his single "Old", from the You're the One album.
+Simon also cited being affected by the terrorist attacks of September 11, which occurred one month earlier.

 In the way of the songs were written, Simon stated – "I start with the rhythm.
 It's drums first, then I go to key to sound to guitar to the form of the song to the beginning of the melody.
 As the melody begins, so do the words.
 That's how it's been since Graceland.
 I write backward."
 Simon was particularly grateful with the results of the songs written considering of his age.

 Simon showed special care about the musical venture he traveled since 1986's Graceland.
 As he put it, "Once you go away for a bit, you wonder who people think you are.
 If they don't know what you're up to, they just go by your history.
 I'm so often described as this person that went to other cultures, which is true, but I never thought of it that way.
 I suspect people are thinking, 'What culture did you go to?'
 But this record is straight-ahead American."

 The digital sounds of the 2000s also reportedly inspired Simon.
 "I wondered, 'Is this an appropriate context to express various thoughts, given the way people listen now and the way music is exposed to the world?'
 Pop music, as it's constantly evolving, is completely different from the value system and aesthetic I grew up with and contributed to."
 Simon stated that he wasn't demonizing technological shifts.
 "The Internet is opening things up", he said.
 "At first it caused the record business to implode, but now it's making life easier.
 It's broken the stranglehold that radio had.
 Downloading has made people more eclectic in their tastes, and I'd guess eventually that will redirect radio to loosen up, because it will have to compete.
 When that happens, you can say whatever you want, and there will be a place for it."

 Eno was finally not credited as producer but as provider of "sonic landscape".
 Simon expressed gratitude with the album – "Working with Brian Eno opens the door to a world of sonic possibilities; plus he's just a great guy to hang with in the studio, or for that matter in life.
 I had a really good time."